nathanph/ms-thesis/4-literature/1-elections/1-american-elections/2-voting.md

 2012 the number of votes casted early had risen to at least 31%.

 ### Arguments
-There are many arguments for and against early voting.
 Proponents of early voting would argue that early voting makes the voting process more convenient for citizens, thus increasing voter turnout.
-Voters would have more flexibility to work around children, jobs, avoid long lines on election day, etc.
+Voters would have more flexibility to work around children, jobs, doctor's appointments, out of state trips, as well as be able to avoid long lines on election day.

-Critics would argue otherwise.
+Critics argue that those concerns are less important when compared to the risks it presents.

 > Citizens should vote with a common base of information about candidates.
 If
 > they vote over a period of weeks before Election Day, they vote based on the
 > knowledge available on a scattering of different dates.

-> Growing use of absentee voting has turned this area of voting into the most
-> likely opportunity for election fraud now encountered by law enforcement
-> officials.
-These cases are especially difficult to prosecute, since the misuse
-> of a voter’s ballot or the pressure on voters occurs away from the polling
-> place or any other outside scrutiny.
-These opportunities for abuse should be
-> contained, not enlarged.

 ### State Breakdown
 34 states and the District of Columbia allow any qualified voter to vote early